 Since the 1980’s, all research conducted at Dutch universities is systematically assessed every six years.
 For these assessments the Strategy Evaluation Protocol (SEP 2021-2027) is used, which is drawn up by the Association of Universities in the Netherlands (VSNU), the Netherlands Organisation for Scientific Research (NWO) and the Royal Academy of Sciences (KNAW).
 All research conducted at Delft University of Technology is assessed using this protocol.
 The research assessments are commissioned by the Executive Board of the University.
+In the TU Delft Research Assessments Protocol (RAP, updated in April 2022) the implementation of the SEP in Delft is worked out in detail.
 The planning of the assessments is available here.
-In the TU Delft Research Assessments Protocol (RAP), the roles and responsibilities of the various actors involved are worked out in detail.
+The six year assessmentcycle includes a fullterm and a midterm assessment per research domain and is strongly connected the the P&E cycle.

 The self-evaluation forms the basis of the assessment.
-In the self-evaluation, which consists of a maximum of 20 pages excluding case studies and attachments, the department reflects on its ambitions and strategy during the previous six years as well as for the future in a coherent, narrative argument, supported wherever possible with factual evidence.
+In the self-evaluation, which consists of a maximum of 20 pages excluding case studies and attachments, the department reflects on its aims, strategy and achievements during the previous six years as well as its aims and strategy for the future in a coherent, narrative argument, supported wherever possible, with factual evidence derived from well-substantiated indicators.
 Specifically, the committee is asked to judge the performance of the department on the main assessment criteria and offer its written conclusions as well as recommendations based on considerations and arguments.
 The main assessment criteria are:

 - Research quality